Western New York: Major attractions

-Western New York is home to two significant scenic attractions.
-Niagara Falls is undoubtedly the most famous attraction in Western New York.
-Forming part of Western New York's border with Canada, the Falls has evolved into a major destination for tourists and locals alike.

-Another, less famous scenic attraction, is Letchworth State Park.
-Located 35 miles south of Rochester, Letchworth State Park has been termed "The Grand Canyon of the East".
+Niagara Falls forms part of Western New York's border with Canada.
+Letchworth State Park, located 35 miles south of Rochester, Letchworth State Park has been termed "The Grand Canyon of the East".

-Allegany State Park in southern Cattaraugus County offers 65,000 acres of recreation space for camping, hiking, cabin rentals, swimming, and (during the winter) snowmobiling and cross-country skiing.
+Allegany State Park in southern Cattaraugus County offers 65,000 acres of recreation space for camping, hiking, cabin rentals, swimming, snowmobiling and cross-country skiing.
 It is mostly surrounded by the Allegany Indian Reservation and to the south by the Allegheny National Forest.

-Western New York is also known as the home of the Chautauqua Institution near Jamestown, New York.
+Western New York is the home of the Chautauqua Institution near Jamestown, New York.
 Jamestown is also home to the Lucille Ball-Desi Arnaz Museum.

-A small, but important, historic site is the Holland Land Office in Batavia, New York.
+The Holland Land Office in Batavia, New York is a museum, with exhibits about the history of the company and the region.

-Many towns along a nationally important historic site, the Erie Canal, have lovely waterfront parks and bike trails.
+Many towns along a nationally important historic site, the Erie Canal, have waterfront parks and bike trails.

-The Genesee Country Village and Museum in Mumford, New York is a well-known living history museum.

-The George Eastman House is in Rochester, and is the world's oldest photography museum.
+The Genesee Country Village and Museum in Mumford, New York, is a living history museum.
+The George Eastman House in Rochester is the world's oldest photography museum.

 The Theodore Roosevelt Inaugural National Historic Site, known locally as the Wilcox Mansion, is in Buffalo.
 It is the site of the first presidential inauguration of Theodore Roosevelt following the assassination of President William McKinley who had been attending the Pan-American Exposition in Buffalo in 1901.

-Darien Lake, a theme park and concert venue in Genesee County, is also a popular summertime destination, drawing in crowds from all over Western and Central New York, as well as from southern Ontario.
-It has benefited from its location about halfway between Buffalo and Rochester and is one of the region's most successful concert venues.
+Darien Lake, a theme park and concert venue in Genesee County.